-We invite all delegates to enjoy this year’s Visual Media Program.
-The program features a selection of diverse and powerful works, ranging from films, immersive and interactive sensory environments, photo essays, graphic art, stop-motion pictures, digital animation, and shadow puppetry techniques.
+All delegates were invited to enjoy this year’s Visual Media Program.
+The program featured a selection of diverse and powerful works, ranging from films, immersive and interactive sensory environments, photo essays, graphic art, stop-motion pictures, digital animation, and shadow puppetry techniques.

-Evoking critical and emotional responses in the viewer in and of themselves, these creative collaborations are also directly or indirectly linked to sessions and can thus be engaged with further in conversation with their makers.
-Those keen to pursue anthropological relation-making through non-traditional media may wish to join the Curatorium Lab L02 “Epistemic attunements: curating anthropology's new forms”, Tuesday 30 November, 12:30-14:15.
+Evoking critical and emotional responses in the viewer in and of themselves, these creative collaborations were also directly or indirectly linked to sessions and could thus be engaged with further in conversation with their makers.
+Anthropological relation-making through non-traditional media was explored in the Curatorium Lab L02 “Epistemic attunements: curating anthropology's new forms”.

 Ute Eickelkamp & Sophie Chao, program curators

-The Bamboo Bridge will be discussed in the roundtable RT05 “The Bamboo Bridge: film discussion and roundtable on documentaries and research practice”, Wednesday 1 December, 10:00-11:45 AEDT.
+The Bamboo Bridge was discussed in the roundtable RT05 “The Bamboo Bridge: film discussion and roundtable on documentaries and research practice”.

-The work of Sensory Entanglements will be discussed in the panel P12b “Hierarchies of the senses”, Tuesday 30 November, 10:00-11:45 AEDT.
+The work of Sensory Entanglements was discussed in the panel P12b “Hierarchies of the senses”.